 Golding’s youngest son Abram took over the running of the family business on behalf of his brothers and sisters.

 Abram’s work provided each of Golding’s children with an annual income of about £200.

 Golding Constable’s family had lived in the Stour Valley for generations as general farmers and probably as millers too.

 - great great grandfather William, was born in nearby Boxted (date not known) and died in 1667

 - great grandfather John was born in Little Bromley and died in 1701

 - grandfather Hugh was born in Mount Bures in 1667 and died there in 1715

 - father, John was born in Bures in 1705 and died there in 1777 – he was a younger son in the family and so he probably had to move to find work, which is why Golding was born in East Bergholt.

 Although the wealth of the Stour Valley had come from converting wool into cloth, this industry had declined by the time Golding Constable came of age.
 The loss of the cloth industry together with the increased mechanisation of agriculture had forced people to leave the land to work in towns.
 Urban populations swelled, creating a huge demand for flour and bread.
-The old cloth/fulling mills (including Flatford Fulling Mill) along the Stour Valley were gradually converted into grain mills to produce flour which was transported by river and sea barge to people living in London.
-The Stour Navigation became crucial in order to transport flour and other essential supplies goods from the countryside to the towns and cities.
-Golding Constable could service London, the biggest city of all, with his fleet of river and sea-going barges as well as the flour produce by his mills.
+The old cloth/fulling mills along the Stour Valley were gradually converted into grain mills to produce flour which was transported by river and sea barge to people living in London.
+The Stour Navigation became crucial in transporting goods from the countryside to the towns and cities.
+Golding Constable could service London, the biggest city of all by supplying flour produced in his mills (and other goods produced in the area) to London making use of River Stour river barges and his own sea-going barges which sailed from Mistley Warf.